-Trends come and go, but these three seem to be sticking around.
+Trends come and go, but these two seem to be sticking around.
 Let’s take a look:

 1. Print ads are still relevant.